smehta99/image-builder/README.md

 ## Container

+The supported way for running the container is via [Podman](https://podman.io/).
-To build an image using the container, you will need to map the config file into the container, as well as the FUSE filesystem device:
+To build an image using the container, the config file needs to be mapped into the container, as well as the FUSE filesystem device:

 ```
-docker run \
+podman run \
   --rm \
   --device /dev/fuse \
   -v /path/to/config.yaml:/home/builder/config.yaml \